 Signs that your baby is ready for solids include good head and neck control, an interest in food and an open mouth when offered food.
 Ideal starter foods include those rich in iron, such as infant rice cereal, minced meat, poultry and fish, cooked tofu and legumes and mashed and cooked egg (avoid raw or runny egg).
 Additional healthy foods to try include cooked vegetables and fruit.

 “Solids can initially be given after breast or bottle feeding, and only need to be 1-2 teaspoons in quantity,” says Johnson.
 “Solids are not recommended before four months.”

-Three to six months is when your baby starts to express emotions, making his likes and dislikes clear.
+Three to six months is when your baby starts to express emotions, making their likes and dislikes clear.